bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ---
-### Extracting with quasiquotes
+### Extracting with Quasiquotes

-It turns out, quasiquotes can do extraction too, which I find sort of fun.
+It turns out, Quasiquotes can do extraction too, which I find sort of fun.

 ```scala
 scala> val q"case class $cname(..$params) extends $parent with ..$traits { ..$body }" = wtfException